tochi27/NIYO-Task-Manager/README.txt

-### This project utilizes JavaScript for its implementation.
+### This project utilizes JavaScript and Node.js for its implementation.

 ## Task Management App.
 This is a backend project for managing tasks and user authentication.